 For students who qualify, a comprehensive program in English as a Second Language (ESL) is available.
-The ESL program provides structured language instruction designed to teach English to students whose English language skills are limited.
+The ESL program provides structured language and content instruction designed to support students who are still acquiring the English language.
 ESL instruction considers students' learning experiences and cultural backgrounds.
-ESL is taught through second language methods for teaching proficiency in listening, speaking, reading, and writing in English.
+ESL is taught through second language acquisition methodologies for teaching proficiency in listening, speaking, reading and writing in English.

-ESOL - English for Speakers of Other Languages
+ESOL - English for Speakers of Other Languages and Sheltered Reading-Newcomer

-ESOL I and II may be substituted for English I and II for students with limited English proficiency who are at the beginning or intermediate levels of English language proficiency.
+ESOL I and II may be substituted for English I and II for students who are identified as Newcomers with limited English proficiency who are at the beginning or intermediate levels of English language proficiency.
+The placement into this course is an LPAC decision.
+Please note that Sheltered Reading I-Newcomer is a companion course for ESOL I and Sheltered Reading II- Newcomer is a companion course for ESOL II.